RohanAlexander/AustralianPoliticians/README.md

 ## Roadmap

   - Add dataset of ministers with dates.
-  - Add information about birthplace and education.
+  - Add information about education.
   - Add information about relationships, for instance father-son, etc.
   - Add voting based on JFG’s dataset.